noigamegun/atiusamy.github.io/_posts/3023-11-06-reflection.md

 # Being Transgender

 Now, this is kind of a heavy subject.
 In case you don't know, I am Transgender!
 I hope it won't be much of a surprise, but if it is then uh hi I guess.
-It was a feeling I've had
+It was a feeling I've had ever since I was a kid.